James Anderton: Views on morality

 Anderton was vocal about his Christian faith – he was a Methodist lay preacher before converting to Catholicism due to the Catholic Church's stance on moral issues.
 It has been claimed that Anderton said he had "a direct line to God", and Anderton became known as "God's Copper" due to his views.
 He saw the police as a means of providing moral enforcement against "social nonconformists, malingerers, idlers, parasites, spongers, frauds, cheats and unrepentant criminals", and was a vocal opponent of gay rights, feminism, pornography and those who "openly hanker[ed] after total debauchery and lewdness".
 He attracted controversy due to a 1987 BBC Radio 4 interview, where he claimed to be used by God to speak out on moral issues.
-This led to calls for his resignation from a police monitoring committee based in Manchester, as well as Liberal and Labour MPs.
+This led to calls for his resignation by a police monitoring committee based in Manchester, as well as Liberal and Labour MPs.